ISCD Learning

 ASRT Credit Designation:

-This activity is under review for accreditation by ASRT targeting 4.5 Category A Continuing Education credits.
+This activity is approved by ASRT for 4.5 Category A Continuing Education credits.

 Deadline to Claim Credit